followcrom/TopTrackTracker/README.md

 python manage.py makemigrations
 python manage.py migrate
 ```

-Note: `tttapp/migrations/` is gitignored, so migration files don't travel via
-`git pull` - run `makemigrations` on each machine (dev, droplet) after a model
-change, rather than committing/copying the migration files themselves.

 Check the size of the SQLite file if disk space is ever a concern: